cloudaipro/SudokuMaster/SudokuMaster_GameFlow_Documentation-gemini.md

     VC->>MVB: OnValidationResult(finalResult)
 ```

-*The ValidationContext acts as a central event hub, coordinating between the game core and UI components through its event system.*
+*The ValidationContext acts as a central event hub, coordinating between the game core and UI components through its event system.
+This event-driven approach ensures that UI elements are loosely coupled from the core game logic.*

 ---

-## Integration Points
+## Key Integration Points

+This section summarizes the most critical methods and events that connect the different systems of the game.

 ### Key Integration Methods and Line References